tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/媒体加工处理/视频处理/预置参数模板列表_intl_en.md

-With VOD, you can replace complicated parameter sets with parameter templates when initiating video processing.
-It offers a variety of preset parameter templates suitable for different video processing scenarios.
+VOD offers preset parameter templates for different video processing scenarios.
+Instead of configuring complicated parameter sets, you can use the ready-made templates to initiate video processing tasks.

 ## Video Conversion